clairezed/garemix-composter/readme.md

 ### Warning

-This application was developped in 2 days by a single person, in order to have a full size (taille réelle) prototype work for only 2 hours.
-Therefore, it's neither optimized, nor secure or 100% reliable.
-Please be indulgent with code quality, as well.
+This application was developped in 2 days by a single person, in order to have a life size prototype working and being tryed out for 2 hours.
+Therefore, it's neither optimized, nor secure or 100% reliable !